XivotecGmbH/CleanArchitecture.MechanicalEngineering/README.md

 ## Database

+### PostgreSQL

-The template is configured to use PostgreSQL as a database provider by default.
+The template is configured to use PostgreSQL as a relational database provider by default.
 If you want to use another provider, you need to exchange `.RegisterPostgreSqlPortServices()` in the `Presentation` project `MauiProgram.cs` file and the `Infrastructure.PostgreSQLPort` project itself with a corresponding implementation.

 The database connection string is set in the `appsettings.json` file in the `Presentation` project.